 Organic versus conventional pumpkin puree is a personal choice based on your budget and values.
 From a nutritional standpoint for cats, there’s minimal difference.
 Both provide the same fiber content and digestive benefits.
 The main consideration is whether you prefer to avoid pesticides in your pet’s diet.

-Some brands offer pumpkin specifically marketed for pets, which is essentially the same as human-grade pure pumpkin puree but often comes in smaller containers.
+Some brands offer pumpkin specifically marketed for pets, which is usually the same as human-grade pure pumpkin puree but often comes in smaller containers.
 These pet-specific products can be convenient if you only use small amounts occasionally, but you’ll typically pay a premium for the pet branding.

 A fresh and big pumpkin cut in half on a wooden table.